 Follow basic teacher instructions (“Turn to page 5”)

-Write a short note or email with basic information
+Write a short note or email with simple information

 Read short, routine workplace emails (“Meeting at 10am”)